kubeflow/website/content/docs/started/getting-started-gke.md

 Running on Kubeflow on GKE comes with the following advantages:

-  * We use [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/docs/) to declaratively manage all non K8s resources (incuding the GKE cluster), which is easy to customize for your particular use case
+  * We use [Google Cloud Deployment Manager](https://cloud.google.com/deployment-manager/docs/) to declaratively manage all non K8s resources (including the GKE cluster), which is easy to customize for your particular use case
   * You can take advantage of GKE autoscaling to scale your cluster horizontally and vertically to meet the demands of ML workloads with large resource requirements
   * [Identity Aware Proxy(IAP)](https://cloud.google.com/iap/) makes it easy to securely connect to Jupyter and other